-Input type (page 13, 14, 15 and 16)
+Input type (pages 13 to 16)

 - □ The instrument provides three excitation voltages to supply the transducer; 5V or 10V and 24V, are set up at fabrication for 10V. - Check the transducer sensitivity, for more detailed information, please consult the transducer specifications.